edwinfarley/GFSData/brfss/README.md

 | ASTHMA | Whether the respondent has asthma. |
 | block | Blocking index. |

 The permutations folder contains pre-computed permutations using Normal model (P.csv), Logistic model (P_log.csv and P_log_A.csv, which has uniform blocks removed), Joint model (P_joint.csv).
+**NOTE**: The permutations use **R** indexing, starting from 1.
+To use the permutations in Python, subtract 1 from all indices.